thaychansy/deep-learning/README.md

     - `Sigmoid` activation function was used for the output layer because the task is a binary classification problem.

 - **Model Performance:**
   - **Target Performance:** The target was to achieve an accuracy of at least 75%.
-After multiple optimization attempts, the final model achieved an accuracy of 76.3% on the test dataset.
+Unfortunately, after multiple optimization attempts, the final model achieved an accuracy of 72% on the test dataset.
   - **Steps to Increase Performance:**
     - **Increased Neurons and Layers:** The model was initially simple but was later made more complex by adding more neurons and layers.
 This change helped in capturing more detailed patterns from the data.
     - **Adjusted Activation Functions:** The `ReLU` activation function was chosen for hidden layers because of its efficiency in deep learning models, while `tanh` was also tested for its ability to handle certain types of data better.